 If you are setup to receive email notifications of workflow assignments and web access to your repository is properly configured by your admins, you can click a special link in that email to open up the task directly in the Docsvault Web Client from anywhere you have an internet connection.

-You can view workflow task dialog at the bottom panel or double clicking on a workflow task to brings up the "Workflow Task" dialog that displays associated documents, all involved participants, previous step actions & comments, delegation options and user actions to be performed in this step.
+You can view workflow task dialog at the bottom panel or double clicking on a workflow task to brings up the "Workflow Task" dialog.
+You can view all involved participants, due date, comments history and user actions to be performed in this step.

 Your task will most likely involve opening up the associated documents or check them out for making any necessary changes to them before you can register your action in the workflow.
 You can preview the document in Document Preview panel, right click on the document to check it out for editing or open the folder where it is located in Docsvault.

 Once you receive the assigned task, you will need to record your action in the workflow by selecting the appropriate User Action and entering your comments for the selected action.

 Your workflow administrator may design the workflow to verify your identity by having you enter your Docsvault system password before your chosen action can be submitted.